Maurice Strong: UN Secretary General's tribute

 Secretary-General of the United Nations Kofi Annan, near the end of his term, paid the following tribute to Maurice Strong:

 Later involvement

 In 2010, Strong described the nature of his activities at that time:

 In 2012 for Rio+20 he contributed to a book by Felix Dodds and Michael Strauss titled Only One Earth — the Long Road via Rio to Sustainable Development, which reviewed the last forty years and the challenges for the future.
 He attended the conference, for which the United Nations Development Program paid all his travel expenses.

-Controversy

-Maurice Strong was no stranger to skepticism and criticism as a result of his lifelong involvement in the oil industry, juxtaposed with his heavy ties to the environmental issues.
-Some wonder why an "oilman" would be chosen to take on such coveted and respected environmental positions.
-One of Strong's companies, Desarrollos Ecológicos (Ecological Development), built a $35 million luxury hotel within the Jairo Mora Sandoval Gandoca-Manzanillo Mixed Wildlife Refuge in Costa Rica where development is restricted and must be approved by the Kekoldi Indian Association, which it was not.
-"He (Strong) is supporting Indians and conservation around the world and here he's doing the complete opposite," lamented Demetrio Myorga, President of the Kekoldi Indian Association.

 Death, funeral and memorial services

 Strong died at the age of 86 on November 27, 2015 in Ottawa, Ontario.
 A funeral service was held there in early December 2015, with a public memorial service occurring in late January 2016 across from Parliament Hill.
 The service was broadcast on CPAC, and among those who spoke were James Wolfensohn, Adrienne Clarkson, John Ralston Saul and Achim Steiner.
 Written tributes from Mikhail Gorbachev, Gro Harlem Brundtland and Kofi Annan were also sent.